afuzzyllama/DataAccessUE4/README.md

 While working with Unreal, I wanted to be able to save UObjects to a local database, sqlite, but I didn't want to have to have to write custom code every time I created a new object.
 Looking at a modern web framework like the Entity Framework, you can apply attributes to a class that will allow the framework to access meta data about your object and save it.
 The team at Epic have built in a sweet reflection interface for developers and I decided to see if I could use it in a similar fashion.

+Later I found that having a way to query my data like with Laravel would also be useful, so I threw some code together that mimics that system loosely.

 I have no idea if this should be used in production code, so consider this more of a proof of concept :)

 The plugin in its current state can save a UObject to an sqlite database if it meets these requirements: